Tupolev Tu-4: Design and development

-The Soviet Union used the metric system and so sheet aluminium in thicknesses matching the B-29's imperial measurements was unavailable.
+The Soviet Union used the metric system and so sheet aluminium in thicknesses matching the B-29's U.S. customary measurements was unavailable.
 The corresponding metric-gauge metal was of different thicknesses.
 Alloys and other materials new to the Soviet Union had to be brought into production.
 Extensive re-engineering had to take place to compensate for the differences, and Soviet official strength margins had to be decreased to avoid further redesign.
-However despite those challenges, the prototype Tu-4 weighed only 340 kg more than the B-29, a difference of less than 1%.
+Despite those challenges, the prototype Tu-4 weighed only 340 kg more than the B-29, a difference of less than 1%.

 The engineers and suppliers of components were under pressure from Tupolev, Stalin, and the government to create an exact clone of the original B-29 to facilitate production.
-Tupolev had to overcome substantial resistance to use equipment that was not only already in production but also sometimes better than the American version.
+Tupolev had to overcome substantial resistance to use equipment that was not only already in production but also sometimes superior to that found on the B-29s.
 Each alteration and every component made was scrutinized and was subject to a lengthy bureaucratic decision process.
 Kerber, then Tupolev's deputy, recalled in his memoirs that engineers needed authorization from a high-ranking general to use Soviet-made parachutes.
-Differences were limited to the engines, the defensive weapons, the radio (a later model used in lend-lease B-25s was used in place of the radio in the interned B-29s) and the identification friend or foe (IFF) system since the American IFF was unsuitable.
+Differences were limited to the aforementioned sheet-metal gauges, the engines, the defensive weapons, the radio (a later model used in lend-lease B-25s was used in place of the radio in the interned B-29s) and the identification friend or foe (IFF) system since the American IFF was obviously unsuitable.

 The Soviet Shvetsov ASh-73 engine was a development of the Wright R-1820 but was not otherwise related to the B-29's Wright R-3350.
 The ASh-73 also powered some of Aeroflot's remaining obsolescent Petlyakov Pe-8 airframes, a much-earlier Soviet four-engined heavy bomber, whose production was curtailed by higher-priority programs.
-The B-29's remote-controlled gun turrets were redesigned to accommodate the Soviet Nudelman NS-23, a harder hitting and longer ranged 23 mm cannon.
+The B-29's remote-controlled gun turrets were redesigned to accommodate the Soviet Nudelman NS-23, a harder-hitting and longer-ranged 23 mm cannon.
 Additional changes were made as a result of problems encountered during testing related to engine and propeller failures, and equipment changes were made throughout the aircraft's service life.